linuskuehnle/ctraderopenapi/readme.md

 - `APIClient` — main interface.
 	Important methods:

+	**Connection management:**
-	- `Connect() error` / `Disconnect()`
+	- `Connect() error` / `Disconnect()` — establish or close the connection

+	**Account authentication:**
+	- `AuthenticateAccount(CtraderAccountId, AccessToken) (*ProtoOAAccountAuthRes, error)`
+		— authenticate with a specific cTrader account using an access token.
+		Must be called before making account-specific requests or subscribing to account events.
+	- `LogoutAccount(CtraderAccountId, bool) (*ProtoOAAccountLogoutRes, error)` — logout from
+		a cTrader account.
+The boolean parameter controls whether to wait for the server's `ProtoOAAccountDisconnectEvent` confirmation before returning.
+	- `RefreshAccessToken(AccessToken, RefreshToken) (*ProtoOARefreshTokenRes, error)`
+		— refresh an expired access token using a refresh token, returns a new access token.

+	**Request/Response:**
 	- `SendRequest(RequestData) error` — sends a protobuf-typed request and
 		unmarshals the response into the provided response object.

+	**Event subscriptions:**
 	- `SubscribeAPIEvent(APIEventData)` / `UnsubscribeAPIEvent(...)` —
 		subscribe/unsubscribe for server-side subscription-based events.
 	- `SubscribeClientEvent(SubscribableClientEventData)` / `UnsubscribeClientEvent(...)` —
 		subscribe/unsubscribe for client-side events.

+	**Event listening:**
 	- `ListenToAPIEvent(ctx, eventType, chan APIEvent)` — register a
 		long-running listener channel for push events.
 	- `ListenToClientEvent(ctx, clientEventType, chan ClientEvent)`
-		— listen for client-side events
+		— listen for client-side events (connection loss, reconnect events, fatal errors).

-	Client-side events are e.g. fatal client errors, connection loss, reconnect success and reconnect fail.
+	**Client event types:** Fatal client errors, connection loss, reconnect success, and reconnect fail.

-	Fatal (non-recoverable) client errors will be emitted as client event of type FatalErrorEvent.
-If there is a listener channel installed, the error will be sent to the channel and the API client recovers by dropping the tcp connection and running the reconnect sequence.
+	**Error handling:** Fatal (non-recoverable) client errors are emitted as `FatalErrorEvent`.
+	If a listener channel is registered, the error is sent to the channel and the client recovers by reconnecting.
+Without a listener, a fatal error raises a panic.
-	If there is no listener channel installed for the fatal error event, a fatal error will be raised as a panic instead.

-	The API Client takes care of connection losses.
-You can listen to reconnect events (ConnectionLossEvent, ReconnectSuccessEvent, ReconnectFailEvent) using ListenToClientEvent.
+	**Reconnection:** The API Client automatically handles connection losses.
+Register listeners for `ConnectionLossEvent`, `ReconnectSuccessEvent`, and `ReconnectFailEvent` using
-	API Events subscribed to will automatically be resubscribed before ReconnectSuccessEvent is emitted.
+	`ListenToClientEvent`.
+Previously subscribed API Events are automatically resubscribed before `ReconnectSuccessEvent` is emitted.

 	Runtime configuration:
 	- `WithQueueBufferSize(int)` updates the number of queued requests that may be buffered